 Below we have listed our top 10 all-time favorite locations to shoot street

 Pont Des Arts

-The French masters have been shooting here for decades whose work showcases the crumbling streets and small sidewalks.
-The area is home to the Jewish and Gay Quarters of Paris making for an interesting mix of subjects crossing over into each other’s lives.
+The French masters have been shooting here for decades, whose work showcases the crumbling streets and small sidewalks.
+The area is home to the Jewish and Gay Quarters of Paris, making for an interesting mix of subjects crossing over into each other’s lives.
 Keep your camera ready for groups of Jewish men standing in the street recruiting potential new believers.
-The light is incredible at sunset as the busy streets filled with fashionistas and local French people sorting through clothing boutiques and bars and restaurants.
+The light is incredible at sunset as the busy streets are filled with fashionistas and local French people sorting through clothing boutiques and bars, and restaurants.
 Experience the life of a local by shooting images here.

 Arc de Triomphe